 I prefer warm showers, so if the power were out and we still had running water, I’d shower immediately so I’d lower my chances of having to take a cold shower.

-The disposal Won’t Work in a Power Outage.
+Tip #10 when Coping with a Power Outage: The Dispose Won’t Work in a Power Outage.

 Duh, right?
 Well, that was something I didn’t think about and I dumped food scraps into disposal out of habit.
 The sink was full of water because it couldn’t drain, and fishing the food out was gross!
 Next time, I will remember that and we will put food scraps in the trash instead.